-C.6 Results: Fundamental and Correlations
+C.6 Results: "Naive" Fundamental and Correlations

-Figure A.V: Lognormal Distribution of Locational Fundamentals for Contiguous United States
+Figure A.V: Lognormal Distribution of Locational Fundamentals for Contiguous U.S.

 Notes: Lognormal distribution of locational fundamentals.
 All eleven attributes were ordered worst to best in terms of contribution to economic activity, logged, then standardized.
 The fundamental is calculated as the standardized sum of the standardized, ordered log attributes.
+The attributes are at the grid-cell level (N=13,426).
 The mean and variance are standardized to zero and one and a standard normal curve is overlaid.

-Data Source: Authors' calculations using data from Henderson et al. (2018)
+Data Source: Authors' calculations based on replication files of Henderson et al. (2018)

-We plot in Figure A.V the empirical PDF of the resulting distribution of productivity fundamentals, calculated according to Equation 22 with $\xi_g = 1$, $\forall g$.
+We plot in Figure A.V the empirical PDF of the resulting distribution of productivity fundamentals, calculated according to Equation 20 with $\xi_g = 1, \ \forall g$.
 The log of the empirical "fundamental" here is closely fit by a normal distribution, supporting the claim that aggregating weakly dependent and spatially correlated attributes can result in lognormal fundamentals, both in theory and in the data.